Bender Should Not Be Allowed on TV: Plot

 After a robot actor on All My Circuits malfunctions, an open casting call is held for a replacement.
 Although the role is that of a child, Bender attends the audition and while the other actors are on, he boos them and chants his own praises through the door.
 Easily swayed, Calculon gives him the part.

 On the air, whilst rebelling against a coma scene scripted to accommodate his poor acting, Bender sings, dances, drinks, smokes, and steals.
 His behavior boosts the show's ratings; kids, such as Dwight, Cubert, The Cookieville Orphans and Tinny Tim, begin to emulate his on-screen antics.
-Disgusted by this, Professor Farnsworth and Hermes start a protest group called "Fathers Against Rude Television" (FART).
+Disgusted by this, Professor Farnsworth and Hermes start a protest group called "Fathers Against Rude Television" (F.A.R.T.).

 Dwight and Cubert are desperate to become cool after no one shows up to their joint birthday party, and find that drinking and smoking only make them sick, so they mimic Bender's thieving instead, stealing all of Bender's belongings and using them to throw a party at the Planet Express office.
 Hermes, Farnsworth, and Bender walk in on the party.
 Bender is indifferent until he realizes that the things they stole belonged to him.
 Annoyed that he inspired his own robbery, Bender leads F.A.R.T. in a crusade to get himself off TV.
 Invading the set, Bender is held at gunpoint by both F.A.R.T. and the network executives to quit the show and shoot the scene, respectively.
 Bender distracts the network president and Farnsworth and grabs their guns from them.
 Ordering the cameraman to film, he begins railing against irresponsible behavior on TV, but changes his mind midway through and segues into a speech on parental responsibility which Calculon agrees is good enough to broadcast (provided that stock reaction shots of him are spliced in).

 At Planet Express, Farnsworth realizes that sometimes you just need to turn off the TV for a while.
 However, after browsing through channels and finding nothing good on, they continue to watch when they stop on Everybody Loves Hypnotoad.